pointfreeco/swift-concurrency-extras/Sources/ConcurrencyExtras/Documentation.docc/ReliablyTestingAsync.md

 tries to implement cancellation, or makes use of time-based asynchrony (such as clocks), or uses async sequences, or any number of things, then you will come across similar test failures that are essentially impossible to fix.
-You may be able to even get the tests to seemingly pass consistently, but almost alwasy if you run them enough times (thousands or millions of times), you _will_ eventually get a test failure, and that breeds uncertainty in your test suite.
+You may be able to even get the tests to seemingly pass consistently, but almost always if you run them enough times (thousands or millions of times), you _will_ eventually get a test failure, and that breeds uncertainty in your test suite.

 ## Looking to Async Algorithms for inspiration